-- The Catalog and Archive are broken into 1° (longitude) x 2.3-4° (latitude) areas for the GLIMP-SEII Survey.
-20 Catalog files and 20 Archive files will be delivered for the entire survey region.
+• The Catalog and Archive are broken into 1° (longitude) x 2.3-4° (latitude) areas for the GLIMP-SEII Survey.
+20 Catalog files and 20 Archive files were delivered for the entire survey region.
 Each Catalog, 1° in longitude (all latitudes), has from about 450,000 to 1.4 million sources and each Archive Area has from 600,000 to 1.8 million sources.
-The Catalog and Archive files are in IPAC Table Format (http://irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac_tbl.html).
-Filenames are GLMIIC_llmin.tbl and GLMIIA_llmin.tbl, for the Catalog and Archive respectively (e.g. GLMIIC_l006.tbl, GLMIIC_l007.tbl, GLMIIA_l006.tbl, GLMIIA_l007.tbl, etc.) The entries are sorted by increasing Galactic longitude within each file.
+The Catalog and Archive files are in IPAC Table Format (http://irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac\tbl.html).
+Filenames are GLMIIC\llmin.tbl and GLMIIA\llmin.tbl, for the Catalog and Archive respectively (e.g. GLMIIC\l006.tbl, GLMIIC\l007.tbl, GLMIIA\l006.tbl, GLMIIA\l007.tbl, etc.) The entries are sorted by increasing Galactic longitude within each file.
 Due to the nature of the survey mapping, there are areas that were observed with latitudes outside of the nominal GLIMPSEII survey region.
 Source lists are provided for those areas.
-There is a small amount of IRAC coverage from l=9.8° to 10° and l=350° to 350.2° where there was overlap between the GLIMPSEII and GLIMPSEI surveys.
+There is a small amount of IRAC coverage from l=9.8° to 10° and l=350° to 350.2° where there was overlap between the GLIMPSEII and GLIMPSEII and GLIMPSEII surveys.
 Source lists in these areas use data from both the GLIMPSEII and GLIMPSEI surveys.
-The GLIMPSEI data (SSC pipeline processing S10.5 and earlier) bandmerged with the GLIMPSEII data used the same flux calibration as the GLIMPSEII data (SSC processing S12.4). - Each source in both the Catalog and Archive has the entries given below.
+The GLIMPSEI data (SSC pipeline processing S10.5 and earlier) bandmerged with the GLIMPSEII data used the same flux calibration as the GLIMPSEII data (SSC processing S12.4).